 A sprint goal is a type of objective that the development team and product owner agree upon during each sprint.
 The goals are meant to help guide the team in determining which items will be developed, and they also provide transparency for stakeholders about what work is being done.
-This post discusses how to set appropriate goals for your software project so you can achieve success.
+This post discusses how to set appropriate goals for your software project, so you can achieve success.

-How to write effective Sprint Goals
+How To Write Effective Sprint Goals

-You can write effective sprint goals by following the below mentioned ways.
+You can write effective sprint goals by following the below-mentioned ways.

-- Set goals that are specific, measurable and achievable.
+- Set goals that are specific, measurable, and achievable.

-- Goals should be easy to understand so everyone can get on board with them.
+- Goals should be easy to understand, so everyone can get on board with them.

 - The sprint goal can be an objective of the team, not just the product owner.
-For example, “By Friday morning we will have all new user accounts created and confirmed by both customer support and development teams.”
+For example, “By Friday morning, we will have all new user accounts created and confirmed by both customer support and development teams.”

 - Keep goals aligned with your company’s strategic plan if possible.
 This is often called a vision statement within agile.

-The benefits of having a Sprint Goal
+The Benefits of Having a Sprint Goal

-Lets take a look at the benefits of sprint goals
+Let’s take a look at the benefits:

 - Goals help keep everyone on track and focused during the sprint.